tommaso-3b/Uprompt/README.md

 # Uprompt
 An all new terminal command executor.
-Comes with your very own virtual assistant Voulonteer devs needed
+Comes with your very own virtual assistant.
+Voulonteer devs needed